The story begins: The origins of Flash Pack

 When I got back home my dad excitedly asked me lots of questions about Cambodian culture, people and everyday life.
 I couldn’t answer a single question!
 My dad looked at me like I was some kind of idiot but I’d had zero contact with any Cambodians.

 I had no funny stories of lost-in-translation moments with locals, no amazing street food recommendations or any idea of what life is like for an ordinary Cambodian.
 The whole trip was a canned experience, spent ticking off the usual tourist destinations and snapping Facebook profile pictures.
-It was bland, just like our noodles and I was left feeling totally unsatisfied.
+It was bland, just like our noodles, and I was left feeling totally unsatisfied with my trip.
+I didn’t want to go backpacking around the world – I just wanted an authentic holiday with the chance to meet local people.

-On my return I started researching the group tour industry and realised that it was set up predominantly for young gap year students and senior luxury travellers.
+On my return I started researching the group tours and realised that it was set up predominantly for young gap year students and travellers in their 20s.
 The needs of 30 and 40 something solo travellers, who are busy professionals and aren’t looking for a singles holiday were being ignored.
 This got me thinking about a new business idea, and I started to get really, really excited.

 My focus groups revealed there are loads of people out there who want to continue indulging their passion for travel but worry that group tours are outdated.
-Loads of people missing out on amazing holidays because of the security issue with travelling alone, and an increasing number of women wanting to take career breaks but daunted by the prospect of going it alone.
+Loads of people missing out on amazing holidays because of the security issue with travelling alone, and an increasing number of women wanting to take career breaks but daunted by the prospect of solo holidays.

 Et voila, nine month later The Flash Pack was born with a mission to shake up the outdated group tour industry and cater to passionate solo travellers – just like me.